 What are the chances of getting pregnant with a condom?

-So how well do they really work?
+Condoms work really well at preventing pregnancy if you use them every time you have vaginal sex, the whole time you’re having sex.
 The chances of getting pregnant with a condom depend on the type you use.
-Condoms that go on the penis work 82% of the time.
-This means 18 out of 100 people who use them as their only form of birth control will become pregnant each year.
+Condoms that go on the penis work 85% of the time.
+This means 15 out of 100 people who use them as their only form of birth control get pregnant each year.